top of page

 Jill has a quite unique style and her incredible attention to detail is what I believe sets her apart from other Funeral Directors and is the fundamental source of her success.

 Bringing Peter into the business in December 2019 has further enhanced our standing as he brings a wealth of experience with him and he also shares Jill's vision.
+We never expected the business to expand as much as it has now employing 20 staff.

 Julie Whitfield